wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 37 About this time, on the fourth day of the month, the brave Decatur essayed to go forthwith his vessels upon the waters of the mighty deep.

-38 And the vessels that were with him were called the United States , the Hornet, and the Macedonian; a strong ship which he had captured from the king.
+38 And the vessels that were with him were called the United States , the Hornet, and the Macedonian ; a strong ship which he had captured from the king.

 39 But it was so, that some large vessels of Britain, carrying each of them more than seventy of the destroying engines, suffered him not to go forth.